- Written by Dr.Mehmet Demircioglu

 A rash, hives, lip swelling, facial swelling, wheezing, or throat tightness should not be managed as a simple itching question.
 Those signs may be allergy related and need medical advice.
 If breathing, throat swelling, faintness, or rapid spreading symptoms appear, treat it as urgent rather than waiting to see whether the transplant is affected.

 After a hair transplant, possible triggers can include antibiotics, pain medicine, topical products, shampoo, adhesive, food, hotel products, or an unrelated allergy.
-The page on antibiotics after a hair transplant explains why allergy history should be disclosed before taking a prescribed course.
+Allergy history should be disclosed before taking a prescribed course, especially when judging antibiotics after a hair transplant.

 Do not use an antihistamine to hide a reaction and continue the same suspected trigger without asking.
 The clinic needs clear photos, timing, medication names, and symptom details.
 A safe medication decision depends on knowing what problem is being treated.